bridge-core/bridge-core.github.io/content/docs/plugin-docs/json/presetsv2.md

 ### Icon
 Icons show up in the presets window.
-Presets use [Material Design Icons](https://materialdesignicons.com/) a collection of icons that can be defined in the manifest.json by typing `mdi-` followed by the icon's name.
+Presets use [Material Design Icons](https://materialdesignicons.com/), a collection of icons that can be defined in the manifest.json by typing `mdi-` followed by the icon's name.

 ### Variables

-Variables are able to be used in the `createFiles` and `expandFile` components of the `manifest.json they` can also be used any other files in the preset as long as they are "injected" in the file.
+Variables are able to be used in the `createFiles` and `expandFile` components of the manifest they can also be used in any other files of the preset as long as they are "injected" into the file.

 Variables can be referenced by using them inside of two curly brackets: `{{VARIABLE}}`. bridge. automatically replaces variables with the current corresponding variable value.